Student Return to Campus Plan

 Are vaccines required for students and employees?

 With the FDA’s full approval of the Pfizer COVID vaccine on Aug.
 23, 2021, the State mandated all students to be vaccinated.
 This is now in place for all SUNY campuses.
-Pursuant to SUNY policy, there is an up to 35-day grace period to allow students to provide proof of vaccination for campus review.
 Students have the option to submit a COVID-19 Medical Exemption or COVID-19 Religious Exemption for review.
-Exemption requests for the Fall 2021 semester will not be considered after Friday, September 3, 2021.
+If this applies to you, please email the Student Affairs Office at StudentAffairs@sunysccc.edu or call the Interim Dean of Student Affairs at 518-381-1378.

 As has been the case from the very start, we are confident our students will continue to do the right thing to protect themselves, their families, and their campus community.
 We urge faculty and staff to continue to be vaccinated as well.
 We welcome the FDA approval and are now yet another step closer to beating this virus and ensuring our campuses provide a safe learning environment for all our students.